 Not sure how to make posts or pages private in WordPress?
 There are times when we wish to make a few of our website’s pages or posts private or protected so that they are only viewable by certain people.

-So, if you’re looking to set up private postings or pages on your website, then this article is for you.
-This guide will teach you everything you need to know about them, as well as the most convenient way to accomplish it.
+So, if you want to set up private postings or pages on your website, this article is for you.
+This guide will teach you everything you need to know about them and the most convenient way to accomplish it.

 Let’s get started…